ChrisHeiden/Tangible_Interfaces_Project/pureData/README.md

 In the Arduino IDE you are going to want to add the MIDI Library by Forty Seven Effects.
 Once you have done that go to Sketch->Include Library in the Ardunio IDE and include the MIDI Library.

+Start LoopMIDI first.
+Then start Hairless.

+A nice feature of Hairless is that it has a logging window where you can see the MIDI messages that are being sent.

+If you have this software running while you are updating the Arduino code you might encounter a problem as Hairless has taken control of the serial port and won't allow the IDE to upload a new sketch.
+Close LoopMIDI and Hairless and try again.
+Then restart.